TLDR; Accessibility overlays are literally the worst thing you can do for web accessibility.

 An accessibility overlay (sometimes called an accessibility widget) is a piece of software that promises to make your website accessible without you lifting a finger.
 They let users change accessibility settings while on your website and customize the browsing experience.

-All you need to do is add it to your website through a couple of lines of code and boom! your website is accessible!
+All you need to do is add it to your website through a couple of lines of code and boom!
+Your website is accessible!

 Isn’t it?